-January 1st, 2019: Studies created or edited after this date will automatically be designated "2018" studies in eIRB.
+January 1st, 2019: New studies created or edited after this date will automatically be designated "2018" studies in eIRB.
 They will need to be reviewed after January 21, 2019.

 IRB staff will revert studies back to the pre-2018 Rule if they are FDA-regulated or funded by the Department of Justice (DOJ).
 But if federally funded, the additional informed consent elements still apply!

-January 21st, 2019: Studies approved (or determined exempt) after this date will be subject to the Revised Common Rule.
+January 21st, 2019: Studies approved (or determined exempt) after this date are subject to the Revised Common Rule.
 (Migrated studies may appear as "Pre-2018" in eIRB if FDA Regulated or DOJ funded.
 This made sure we required continuing review in our old system.)

 The Emory IRB plans to generally require the transition of the following studies to the Revised Common Rule: